FilipinoGambino/FilipinoGambino.github.io/_posts/2022-06-05-combined-arms-part-1.md

     return env
 ```

-* The 'black_death' wrapper removes deceased agents from the environment.
+* 'black_death' removes deceased agents from the environment.
-* The 'agent_indicator' wrapper adds one layer to the observation space for each type of agent.
+* 'agent_indicator' adds one layer to the observation space for each type of agent.
 In this case we have a friendly ranged, friendly melee, enemy ranged, enemy melee.
-* The 'frame_skip' wrapper allows the environment to repeat actions, ignoring the state and summing the reward.
+* 'frame_skip' allows the environment to repeat actions, ignoring the state and summing the reward.
-* The 'sticky_actions' wrapper gives a probability to repeat actions.
+* 'sticky_actions' gives a probability to repeat actions.
 I'll use this one over frame_skip for now for now.
-* The 'pad_action_space' wrapper pads the melee agents action space to match that of the ranged agents.
+* 'pad_action_space' pads the melee agents action space to match that of the ranged agents.
-* The 'pettingzoo_env_to_vec_env' wrapper makes a vector environment where there is one vector representing each agent.
+* 'pettingzoo_env_to_vec_env' makes a vector environment where there is one vector representing each agent.
 Since we have 162 agents `(45 ranged + 36 melee) * 2 teams` we get 162 vectors per environment.
-* The 'concat_vec_envs' wrapper concatenates the all of the vector environments which will be passed through the model.
+* 'concat_vec_envs' concatenates the all of the vector environments which will be passed through the model.
-* The 'VecMonitor' tracks the reward, length, time, etc. and saves it the the *filename* log file.
+* 'VecMonitor' tracks the reward, length, time, etc. and saves it the the *filename* log file.
 * Gym's 'RecordVideo' wrapper will saves videos
 * Gym's 'RecordEpisodeStatistics' wrapper records various information from the episode which for us is `162 vectors * 4 environments * 2048 steps` for a total of 1,327,104 total steps per episode.
 <br /><br />